-2) The current price you pay per kilowatt hour of power may change over time.
+2) The current price you pay per kilowatt hour of power will change over time.
 To be conservative in your return on investment estimate, use your current price of power.
 And, don’t include the delivery cost, just the energy cost.

 - Calculate Selling Power to the Grid

-Any excess solar energy that you generate can be sold onto the grid through net metering, or through an agreement with your retail energy provider.
+Any excess solar energy that you generate can be sold onto the grid through net metering through a solar buyback electricity plan.

 - Calculate Payback Period